Report: Emissions gains from EVs in 2020 were canceled out by added emissions from SUVs

-Added emissions from SUVs cancelled out emissions reductions by electric cars in 2020, according to a new report from the International Energy Agency (IEA).
+Added emissions from SUVs offset emissions reductions by electric cars in 2020, according to a new report from the International Energy Agency (IEA).

 Emissions from SUVs increased last year, even as overall carbon emissions decreased due to the impact of the coronavirus pandemic.
 Overall emissions fell 7%—the largest drop in history, according to the report.
 But SUV emissions increased by 0.5%, the report said.